Listen

 by Scarlett Vaughn

 Twenty-three-year-old graduate student Emma has always been the perfect student—until Professor Ryan Cole makes her want to break every rule.
 He's her thesis advisor.
 He's married.
 He's twice her age.
-And when she stays late for office hours one night, they both discover that some lessons can't be learned from books.
+When she stays late for office hours one night, they both discover that some lessons can't be learned from books.

-13 min
+12 min

 Chapter 1